Be reminded of God’s love for you with these encouraging scriptures.

 BARRIERS TO COMMUNICATING LOVE

 In a previous article, I touched on the common communication barriers to expressing love to others, like our personal history, gender, personality, and, of course, our sin nature.
 It’s no wonder we have trouble communicating with one another!

 As we discovered, it takes a lot of understanding and grace to communicate effectively, but at the foundation, we need to get right with God.
 If we can’t grasp His love for us, it will be impossible to demonstrate the kind of grace needed in close relationships.

 Here, I want to share Bible verses that teach us foundational principles about God’s love.
-I hope you’ll be convicted and inspired by His kindness and then find ways to demonstrate His grace to others.
+I hope you’ll be convicted and inspired by His kindness in the scriptures and then find ways to demonstrate God’s love and grace to others.